knightazura/ghost-sdk/Code-standards.md

 ##Guidance

 A few key points to bear in mind.
-See also the [Zen of Python](http://www.python.org/dev/peps/pep-0020/)
+See also the [Zen of Python](http://www.python.org/dev/peps/pep-0020/) as it applies equally to JavaScript & Ghost.

 * **When coding, less is always more.** Write the least amount of code possible to solve just the problem at hand.
 * **Predicting the future is impossible.** Try to distinguish between anticipating potential future problems and potential future features.
 The former is usually good, the latter is usually bad.